An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem: The standard quantum algorithm for AHSP

 \section{The standard quantum algorithm for AHSP}

-Before we provide an initialization-free quantum algorithm for AHSP in the next section, here we first review the standard polynomial-time quantum algorithm for AHSP proposed by Kitaev \cite{Kit95}.
+Before we provide an initialization-free quantum algorithm for AHSP in the next section, we review the standard polynomial-time quantum algorithm for AHSP \cite{Wol19}.
 For a finite abelian group $G$ and its subgroup $H$ hidden by the function $f$ satisfying the condition \eqref{separating}, the algorithm finds a generating set of $H$ in polynomial time with respect to $\log{|G|}$.

 To process the function evaluation, the algorithm employs a quantum oracle $\mathcal{U}_f$ defined as